 Both options seem to do the same thing but System Clone has only been available with v2.1.
 Has System Clone now replaced Disk Clone?

-Depending on your requirements when it comes to create a backup, this disk clone vs partition clone is an all-time puzzle that needs to be solved at first.
+Depending on your requirements when it comes to creating a backup, this disk clone vs partition clone is an all-time puzzle that needs to be solved at first.
 Either to go for a disk clone or you should opt for a system clone, this purely depends on the problem you are facing.
-In case, your device is confronting issues related to disk i.e. bad sectors, virus or malware attacks, disk corruption etc., it is wise to opt the disk clone and if your system fails to work due to window corruption then you need a system clone as a backup.
-This article with further explain a fair contest between system clone vs disk clone.
+In case, your device is confronting issues related to disk i.e. bad sectors, virus or malware attacks, disk corruption, etc., it is wise to opt the disk clone and if your system fails to work due to window corruption then you need a system clone as a backup.
+This article further explains a fair contest between system clone vs disk clone.

-At first, clone by word means creating exact copy of a particular thing.
-When it comes to computing and technology, the word clone here again means to create copies but for now this means creating copies of data saved or the system on the whole.
-The process of cloning is segregated in to two broad categories i.e. disk clone and system clone.
-Both acting as a backup technique serves for same purpose i.e. saving data against any potential data loss.
+At first, clone by word means creating an exact copy of a particular thing.
+When it comes to computing and technology, the word clone here again means creating copies but for now, this means creating copies of data saved or the system on the whole.
+The process of cloning is segregated into two broad categories i.e. disk clone and system clone.
+Both acting as a backup technique serves for the same purpose i.e. saving data against any potential data loss.
 Both of the types are different from each other and performed in different situations via supporting software.
-This article is going to explain the clear cut difference between disk clone vs system clone and also gives a third party application software solution to create both types of clone.
+This article is going to explain the clear cut difference between disk clone vs system clone and also gives a third party application software solution to create both types of the clone.
 Here are the topics that would be discussed in detail.

-System clone is the copy of original operating system cloned via software.
-It is the technique of migration in which the operating system if one device is migrated to another with all its relevant applications, drivers, updates and customized setting.
+A system clone is a copy of the original operating system cloned via software.
+It is the technique of migration in which the operating system if one device is migrated to another with all its relevant applications, drivers, updates, and customized setting.
 In other words, it is all about creating a system image via migration software.

 When it is about a system clone, it is mostly created when your window is corrupted or you are going to sell your device.
 A system clone is also created in a stance where you are going to create a network and your device is going to act as an administrator.
-A clone created will migrate the operating system with all its related system drivers, applications and updates.
-In this way all the devices in a loop will carry same operating system.
+A clone created will migrate the operating system with all its related system drivers, applications, and updates.
+In this way, all the devices in a loop will carry the same operating system.

-As there exist no built-in mechanism to create either a disk or system clone, so you need a third party application software support to carry out the process.
+As there exists no built-in mechanism to create either a disk or system clone, so you need a third party application software support to carry out the process.

 Among other mainstream professional software, AOMEI Backupper professional is the best in its work.
 Supporting windows 10/8.1/8/7/Vista and XP, the software provides an efficient procedure to create bot clones.

-Its disk cloning features offer cloning a large disk into a small destination drive, MBR drive to GPT disk.
-It also offers the cloning for different disk brands i.e. Samsung SSD, WD SSD, and SanDisk SSD.
+Its disk cloning features offer to clone a large disk into a small destination drive, MBR drive to a GPT disk.
+It also offers cloning for different disk brands i.e. Samsung SSD, WD SSD, and SanDisk SSD.
 It also allows for aligning the SSD.

 Consider creating a disk clone and you have to transfer the data from HDD to SSD.
 Here are the steps to follow:

-Step 3: Check for all the setting of SSD in the option of SSD alignment.
+Step 3: Check for all the settings of SSD in the option of SSD alignment.
 You can go for customized settings.
-Complete the action by clicking Start clone.
+Complete the action by clicking the Start clone.

 Once the process of cloning is started, it will clone all the sectors present on the hard drive (occupied or free) to the destination disk.